Join Us

 • Troop uniform shoulder loops for the respective patrol (Foxes, Hawks, Mountain Lions, or Navigators)

-• Any black cargo shorts or cargo pants with belt loops (uniform shirt is worn tucked in with a belt)
+• Any black cargo shorts or cargo pants (uniform shirt is worn tucked in)

-The Class B uniform is a more casual option used for hikes, service projects, and informal events when specified by troop leadership.
-It includes:
+The Trail Uniform (Class B) is a more casual option used for hikes, service projects, and informal events when specified by troop leadership.
+The trail uniform includes both required and suggested items.

 • Any condition-appropriate shorts or pants